In Awe of Birth Conference 2017

 - Selina Wallis – A practical session on Rebozo and the latest evidence on fetal and maternal position in pregnancy and birth.

-- Mary Stewart - Presents her fascinating qualitative research into vaginal examinations and how to best support mothers in this area.
+- Mary Stewart - Presented her fascinating qualitative research into vaginal examinations and how to best support mothers in this area.

 All the speakers at the 2017 ‘In Awe of Birth’ KGH Conference work with great respect for the process of birth and during the day’s talks, there will be practical exercises where you can learn new techniques that can be used in your own practices as hypnobirthing teachers, midwives, doulas and birth professionals.